 After completing this activity, the participant should be better able to:

-Outline the efficacy and safety of lifestyle modifications, pharmacotherapy, and bariatric surgery for the comprehensive weight management in patients with cardiometabolic disease
+Discuss the cardiovascular benefits and risks of bariatric surgery, pharmacotherapy, and lifestyle modifications for weight management in patients with cardiometabolic disease and T2DM

-Interpret the latest guidelines and evidence for the management and treatment of complex patients with hypertension, heart failure, and type 2 diabetes
+Analyze the most recent clinical trial data for the management and treatment of complex patients with hypertension, heart failure, dyslipidemia, and type 2 diabetes mellitus

 JOINT ACCREDITATION STATEMENT